-Initial Study.
-In compliance with the California Environmental Quality Act (CEQA), an Initial Study has been completed for the proposed Project and it is determined that the Project will not have a significant adverse impact on the environment with the implementation of all the Conditions of Approval and environmental mitigation measures.
-Therefore, adoption of a Mitigated Negative Declaration is recommended.
+Initial Study: In compliance with the California Environmental Quality Act (CEQA), an Initial Study has been completed for the proposed Project.
+The Initial Study, which reflects the County's independent judgment, concludes that the Project would not have a significant adverse impact on the environment with the implementation of the recommended mitigation measures and conditions of approval.
+Therefore, Staff recommends adoption of the Mitigated Negative Declaration.